LlamaEdge/docs/docs/user-guide/server-side-rag/quick-start.md

 ## Start the API server

-Let’s start the LlamaEdge RAG API server on port 8080.
+Let's start the LlamaEdge RAG API server on port 8080.
 By default, it connects to the local Qdrant server.

 ```
 wasmedge --dir .:. \